What is a Bridle?

 Noseband: Goes around the horse’s nose and is often used to keep the animal’s mouth closed, or to attach other pieces of equipment, such as martingales.

-Reins: Connect the rider to the bit and the bridle.
+Reins: Connect the rider’s hands to the bit and the bridle.

-Bit: Primary source of control through the horse’s mouth.
+Bit: The metal part of the bridle that goes in the horse’s mouth.
+Primary source of control through the horse’s mouth.

-Browband: Prevents the bridle from sliding behind the poll onto the upper neck.
+Browband: Extends over the horse’s forehead and prevents the bridle from sliding behind the poll onto the upper neck.